luvnft/trip-planner/README.md

 ## Getting Started

-To get started with JourneyJolt, follow these steps:
+To get started with Arvrtise Travel, follow these steps:

 1. Visit our [website](https://trip-planner-by-satendra.vercel.app/).
 2. Sign up to create your personalized travel profile.